kubernetes/community/keps/sig-node/0024-20180730-make-cpu-manager-respect-isolcpus.md

 Instead, the proposal is to introduce one, new alpha-level feature gate to the kubelet binary, called "RespectIsolCpus".
 The type of the newly introduced flag should be boolean.
 If the flag is defined and also set to true, the Node's allocatable CPU pool is decreased as described above, irrespective of which CPU management policy is configured for kubelet.
 If the flag is not defined, or it is explicitly set to false; the configured CPU management policy will continue to work without any changes in its functionality.

+Inter-working with existing kubelet configuration parameters already decreasing a Node's allocatable CPU resources has to be considered during the implementation of this feature.
+This KEP proposes maintaining any and all such features in their current format, and simply take away any extra CPUs coming from isolcpus which were not yet subtracted from the allocatable pool.
+For example the following settings:
+- isolcpus: 1,2,12-20
+- system-reserved=cpu=2000
+would result in kubelet having its Node allocatable CPU pool set to [3,11] (on a 20 CPU core system, with hyperthreading disabled).
+So, in short, the KEP proposes isolcpus interaction to be checked last when a Node's allocatable CPU pool is being calculated, after all the similar features have already decreased the available capacity.

 ### Risks and Mitigations